-This sounds like a no-brainer.
-But I am not talking about simply washing your Instant Pot–you need to sanitize your inner pot.
+- This sounds like a no-brainer.
+But I am not talking about simply washing your Instant Pot--you need to sanitize your inner pot.

-You can prepare your inner pot for making yogurt by pouring boiling water in the inner pot and then discard the water.
+- You can prepare your inner pot for making yogurt by pouring boiling water in the inner pot and then discard the water.

-This step can be skipped, but it helps drastically in the flavor of your yogurt–especially if you have been making a lot of Instant Pot Chili.
+- This step can be skipped, but it helps drastically in the flavor of your yogurt--especially if you have been making a lot of Instant Pot Chili.

 Step Two: Heat your Milk in your Instant Pot.

-When the Instant Pot beeps that it is done, remove the lid and test the temperature to be sure the milk has reached 180 degrees.
+- When the Instant Pot beeps that it is done, remove the lid and test the temperature to be sure the milk has reached 180 degrees.

 Step Three: Cool the milk to approximately 105-115 degrees.

 - I like to speed the process up by placing the inner pot into a large mixing bowl in ice water.
-This take about 15-20 minutes.
+This takes about 15-20 minutes.

 Step Four: Remove the "skin" off the milk.

-Once your milk has reached the proper temperature, skim off the top layer of milk "skin" that has formed on top of the liquid.
+- Once your milk has reached the proper temperature, skim off the top layer of milk "skin" that has formed on top of the liquid.

-Step Five: Whisk in a yogurt starter or already prepared yogurt.
+Step Five: Whisk in a yogurt starter.

 Step Six: Allow your yogurt to Incubate.

-To finish making your yogurt, place your inner pot back in your Instant Pot with lid on (again, it dosen’t matter which way valve is set).
+- To finish making your yogurt, place your inner pot back in your Instant Pot with lid on (again, it doesn't matter which way valve is set).

-Then let the Instant Pot do it’s thing.
+- Then let the Instant Pot do its thing.

 How to Make Greek Yogurt

-If you would like to make Greek yogurt instead of regular yogurt, follow all the instructions for homemade yogurt.
+- If you would like to make Greek yogurt instead of regular yogurt, follow all the instructions for homemade yogurt.

-Allow the yogurt to drain overnight.
+- Allow the yogurt to drain in the strainer overnight.

-Scoop out the thick yogurt into containers to store and discard the cheesecloth.
+- Scoop out the thick yogurt into containers to store and discard the cheesecloth.

 What to do with the extra whey from the yogurt?

-You can either discard the whey or you can use it in smoothies, oatmeal, protein shakes, etc. It will be filled with protein and probiotics.
+- You can either discard the whey or you can use it in smoothies, oatmeal, protein shakes, etc. It will be filled with protein and probiotics.

 How to make Instant Pot Fat Free Yogurt